SuperOfficeDocs/superoffice-docs/docs/onsite/install/iis/reverse-proxy.md

 ## Web Tools

 To make Web Tools go through our proxy, we need to edit the *web.config* file of SuperOffice.
-In the `<client>` section, change the key **UrlHostOverride** to point to the hostname of the proxyserver.
+In the `<client>` section, change the key **UrlHostOverride** to point to the hostname of the proxy server.

 ![x][img14]